AyushiSahai/customer-support-chatbot-bedrock/README.md

 - DynamoDB `BugReports` table showing a bug-report record created by the chatbot
 - Amazon Bedrock Evaluation job results showing the `Builtin.Helpfulness` metric and final score of 0.75
+- Amazon Bedrock Evaluation results showing the `Builtin.Correctness` metric and final score of 1.00

 The screenshots provide visual evidence of the implemented flow, backend bug-report persistence, and evaluation results across the tested scenarios.